symfony/symfony-docs/book/translation.rst

         # messages.fr.yml
         Symfony2 is great: J'aime Symfony2

 For information on where these files should be located, see :ref:`book-translation-resource-locations`.

 Now, if the language of the user's locale is French (e.g. ``fr_FR`` or ``fr_BE``), the message will be translated into ``J'aime Symfony2``.
-You can also translate message inside your :ref:`templates <book-translation-tags>`.
+You can also translate the message inside your :ref:`templates <book-translation-tags>`.

 The Translation Process
 ~~~~~~~~~~~~~~~~~~~~~~~